-Parents of a disabled child not only need to do their own estate planning — they also need to plan for the continued care of their child, possibly into adulthood.
+Parents of a disabled child not only need to do their own estate planning, they also need to plan for the continued care of their child, possibly into adulthood.

-Although parents can name someone to act for them if they become incapacitated, they cannot name someone to act on behalf of an incapacitated adult child without court involvement.
-However, they can minimize court involvement by removing asset management and distribution decisions from the control of a guardian and the court through planning with a Will, revocable trust and/or irrevocable trust.
+Although parents can typically name someone to act for them if they become incapacitated, they cannot name someone to act on behalf of an incapacitated adult child without court involvement.
+However, they can minimize court involvement by removing asset management and distribution decisions from the control of a guardian and the court through planning with a Will, revocable trust, and/or irrevocable trust.
 Documents should be in place indicating the parents’ choice of guardian of a child — both at the parents’ death and in the event of their disability.

 Parents must assess the future non-financial needs of the child after the parents are gone.
-With whom or where will the child live?
+With whom and where will the child live?
 What housing options or assistance are available?
 What activities does the child enjoy?
 This includes an estimate for the future financial needs of the child, taking into account projected government assistance.

 Parents must create a financial plan for their future, as well as the child’s.
 How will the parents create enough wealth, or preserve enough wealth, to reach the goals they have for themselves and their child?
 Should they leave a larger share for the disabled child than for the other children?